 Clinical Pastoral Education: CPE provides another category of field experience.
-The Field Education office strongly recommends that each student take advantage of the opportunity for a unit of Clinical Pastoral Education at some point during the seminary career.
-This training clarifies pastoral identity and facilitates the development of skills for ministry in times of personal crisis.
+The Field Education office strongly recommends that students take advantage of the opportunity for a unit of Clinical Pastoral Education at some point during their Seminary career.
+This training clarifies pastoral identity and facilitates the development of skills for ministry in times when persons are in crisis.

 International and Multi-Cultural Education: International Field Education placements are available for students as an intern year.
 Placement is arranged cooperatively with denominational agencies in accordance with their guidelines as well as the Seminary's guidelines.
-The Seminary also partners for cross-cultural experiences with SCUPE (Seminary Consortium for Urban Pastoral Education in Chicago) and with AMERC (Appalachian Ministries Education Resource Center).
+The Seminary also partners for cross-cultural experiences with SCUPE (Seminary Consortium for Urban Pastoral Education in Chicago).